LucySuslova/LucySuslova.github.io/_posts/2020-01-09-selenide-spring-page-init.md

 and ```Header``` and ```Footer``` classes were annotated with ```@Component```.

 So these autowired fields are never resolved and are ```null```.
 This is actually quite obvious but if you are new to Spring/Selenide it might be a little bit disappointing.
 The problem is how Selenide instantiates page objects.
-It uses ```newInstance()``` to create page object.
+It uses ```newInstance()``` to create a page object.
 And Spring does not work this way.

 #### Solution